 Finding a Dermatologist in NYC

 What you touch during your daily grid usually ends up on your face.
 That means the bacteria you contract while grabbing cash or from the subway causes Propionbacterium acne (P. acnes) bacteria to flourish, creating inflammation and eventually leading to inflammatory acne papules.
 “These are recommendations you’ve heard before, but we all need reminders,” says Dr. Schweiger.
 “Don’t touch, but lean when searching for something sturdy—especially on the subway—and use a napkin when hitting the ATM keys.”
 He’s also an advocate for washing your hands as much as you can, and never touch your face.
 When it’s not possible to get to a bathroom to wash your hands, it’s essential to carry a hand sanitizer with you at all times.
-Baby wipes also work well when you need something to clean the dirt and grime from your hands when on the go.
 We stand behind garbage trucks, street cleaners and car exhaust pipes everyday causing clogged pores and contributing to the formation of acne.
-“Never ever sleep on an unwashed face!” says NYC dermatologist Dr. Eric Schweiger.
+“Never ever sleep on an unwashed face!” says dermatologist Dr. Eric Schweiger.
 Following a dermatologist-recommended skincare regimen that includes cleanser, an antioxidant product, a moisturizer and a sunscreen is essential for fighting dirt, pollution and the free radicals that can affect and destroy the complexion.
 It’s also important to incorporate professional, in-office procedures along with your daily skincare maintenance.
 In-office microdermabrasion treatments, medical facials with extractions, chemical peels, laser treatments and tools like the Clarisonic cleansing brush to remove oil and dirt build up from pores and gently exfoliate the outer layer of skin reducing scarring, fine lines and skin discoloration.